wangenius/gpt-shell/README.md

 # Enter interactive mode using a specific bot
 gpt -b programmer

+# Enter interactive mode using a bot alias
+gpt -t p

 # Example conversation:
 > Hello
 Hello!
 How can I help you?